W. E. B. Du Bois Library: Renovations

 Throughout the years since the building was first built, many renovations and upgrades have been completed on the library.
-These renovations have included a new entryway, brand new elevator systems, a sprinkler system and fire suppression, a reconfigured cafe, as well as electrical upgrades and an HVAC system.
+These renovations have included a new entryway, brand new elevator systems, and a sprinkler system and fire suppression, as well as electrical upgrades and an HVAC system.
 There is also a new loading dock and service entrance being built in conjunction with the renovation of the South College Building on the west side of the library.

+The library's ground floor café, the Procrastination Station, underwent a $1 million renovation in 2012.

 In 2017, the Digital Scholarship Center and the Freshman Writing Program (both formerly located in Bartlett Hall) moved to the sixth and twelfth floors respectively, and renovations were completed to provide additional space to the Learning Resource Center on the thirteenth floor.